isomerpages/moe-greenridgesec/_curriculum/ICT/Information Communicaion Technology (ICT).md

 Students collaborating and sharing ideas.
 ![](/images/ICT2023/ict-02.jpg)

-Students creating video explanations to demonstrate their understanding.
+Students creating video explanations to demonstrate their learning.
 ![](/images/ICT2023/ict-03.jpg)

 Our students are engaged to